shkuznetsov/machinegun/README.md

 #### `giveUpOnError` (bool)
 Whether to cancel all running and scheduled tasks in case of an error.
 Defaults to `false`, which means all the tasks will be triggered despite of the errors.

+#### `ceaseOnEmpty` (bool)
+Whether to cease fire after the machinegun has emptied.
+Defaults to `false`, which means a task loaded after the machinegun has emptied will fire immediately.
+If set to `true` the machinegun will have to be implicitly restarted by calling `.fire()` after emptied.

 #### `fireImmediately` (bool)
 Whether to trigger first task execution immediately after it has been loaded.
 Defaults to `true`.
 If set to `false` the machinegun would not start untill `.fire()` is called.